Linuxfabrik/monitoring-plugins/check-plugins/file-size/README.rst

                            Default: *.
       --password PASSWORD  SMB Password.
       --timeout TIMEOUT    Network timeout in seconds.
-Default: 3 (seconds) -u, --url URL        Set the url of the file (or directory) to check, starting with "smb://".
+Default: 3 (seconds) -u, --url URL        Set the url of the file to check, starting with "smb://".
 This is mutually exclusive with `--filename`.
       --username USERNAME  SMB Username.
       -w, --warning WARN   Threshold for the file size in a human readable format (base is always 1024; valid qualifiers are b, k/kb/kib,